msjimc/AgileStructure/guide/insertion.md

 # Case 1: Identification of the lacZ-NeoR cassette

-The case study involves the Agmo knockout mouse discussed in the [Annotation of duplications](duplication.md) read me file.
+The case study involves the Agmo knockout mouse discussed in the [Annotation of duplications](duplication.md) readme file.

 This transgenic mouse was first described here: